palmwinecode/alx-system_engineering-devops/0x00-shell_basics/README.md

 10. 9-firstdirdeletion : A bash script that deletes the my_first directory in /tmp

 11. 10-back : A bash script that changes the working directory to the previous one.

+12. 11-lists : A bash script thats lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.